 Mr. Birak is a geologist with over 40 years of experience in the minerals industry.
 He served as Senior Vice President of Exploration for Coeur Mining, Inc. from February 2004 to October 2013.
-Previous to his time at Coeur, he served as Vice President of Exploration with AngloGold North America, Independence Mining Company and Hudson Bay Mining and Smelting.
-Mr. Birak also currently serves on the Board of Dolly Varden Silver Corp and on the board of Heatherdale Resources and as a technical advisor to Guyana Goldstrike Inc. In 2001, Mr. Birak was co-recipient of the 'Bill Dennis Prospector of the Year' award given by the Prospectors and Developers Association of Canada.
+Prior to his time at Coeur, he served as Vice President of Exploration with AngloGold North America, Independence Mining Company and Hudson Bay Mining and Smelting.
+Mr. Birak currently serves on the boards of Dolly Varden Silver Corp, and Blackwolf Copper and Gold Ltd., and as a technical advisor to Guyana Goldstrike Inc. In 2001, Mr. Birak was co-recipient of the 'Bill Dennis Prospector of the Year' award given by the Prospectors and Developers Association of Canada.
 He is a Fellow of the Society of Economic Geologists (SEG) and is currently a member of the Budget and Investment committees of the society.
-He is a Registered Member of the Society for Mining, Metallurgy and Exploration (SME) and a Fellow of the Australasian Institute of Mining and Metallurgy (AusIMM).
+He is a Registered Member of the Society for Mining, Metallurgy and Exploration (SME)

+and a Fellow of the Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr. Birak received his Master of Science in Geology from Bowling Green State University in Ohio (1978).